raisfeld-ori/appwrite-orm/README.md

 2. Better sample mock data: Appwrite makes really bad mock data (assumes all 255 strings are names, keeps a lot of things null).
 I'd like to make some system for this
 3. Caching: redis has no caching, and on top of it- it's so difficult to implement redis into their nextjs servers that it's not worth it.
 I know it's not standard for an ORM to have caching but I want to find a way
 4. Free database: appwrite is 100% open source and *can* be self hosted, but it's very difficult.
 Currently I am just using my paid appwrite account, but in the future I plan on making a configuration for this project that uses SQLite or a minimal version of appwrite to make a free database

-## RELEASE NOTES

-This is the initial version of the package.
-In the future you will find explanations here

 ## License